Skip to main content

 • KNOWLEDGE TO BE ACQUIRED

-• Law of companies in difficulty;
+• Law on companies in difficulty;

 • Corporate law (company law, competition law, consumer law, business contracts)

-• Employment law (corporate restructuring)
+• Employment law

-• Accounting and financial analysis
+• General accounting and Principles of accounting and financial analysis

 • Tax and financial law (business tax law, banking law, financial law)

-• Business law
+• Private business law

 • Legal English